Antipurity/webenv/docs/AGENTS.md

 The term "AGI" includes literally everything under its umbrella, so to not get lost in infinite possibilities, an extremely keen sense of redundancies is required.
-Here, we outline the minimal AGI solution.
+Here, we outline the minimal AGI solution; see [Examples](../examples/README.md) for implementations.

 ## Problem definition